fergy-nz/faderport/README.md

 (Extending this to the a full alphanumeric character set is an exercise left to the reader).

-There some methods for 'fancy' display effects, because why not?
+There are some methods for 'fancy' display effects, because why not?
 Check out: `countdown`, `snake`, `blink` and `chase`

 > **IMPORTANT NOTE** - There is a 'feature' in the FaderPort that can